CAPE Phase 1 is open·Form 19 deadline: Aug 2026·Updated Apr 20, 2026

 TL;DR – There is no official deadline to file a CAPE Declaration.
 The deadlines that matter are Form 19 protest deadlines: approximately June 2026 for February 2025 entries and approximately August 2026 for April 2025 entries.
 Miss those and you permanently lose refund eligibility on entries outside CAPE Phase 1.

 CBP has not set an official closing date for CAPE Phase 1 submissions.
-You can file a CAPE Declaration at any time while Phase 1 is open.
+But there is a hidden deadline that moves every single day: the 80-day liquidation window.

 Form 19 Protest Deadlines